lbuk/portfolio-website/_portfolio/MapRugPlot.markdown

 img: /img/rug_map_haringey_zoom.jpeg
 ---

 How do you visualise urban data that is less visible?
 Here are experimental designs for maps with rug plots.
-The aim of this technique is to help visualise less visible spatial data - including building footprints and land use - displayed in polygon format across large spatial scales.
+The aim of this technique is to help visualise less visible spatial data.
+For example, maps with rug plots can be used to display building footprints and land use at borough-level.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/rug_map_haringey.jpeg" alt="" title=""/>